tykling/certgrinder/README.md

 The central host with the signing stack is called the "certgrinder server".
 The individual servers (the ones that need certificates) are called "certgrinder clients".

 ### Operation
 The theory behind this is simple.
-Each server (certgrinder client) does the following:
+Each Certgrinder client (the certificate consumers, like webservers) does the following:

 0. Configure http redirect from /.well-known/acme-challenge/ to the certgrinder server.
 1. Generate an RSA keypair